muratk5n/thirdwave/en/README.md

 ---

+Beans are high on fiber.

-Cheese, eggs - low.
+Cheese, eggs - low fiber.

 ---

 .. which means high food-to-poop ratio (or low poop-to-food, 💩 / 🍔 =
 0.0001).
 Less time on the stool.
 Less Shatner.
-Less Leonardo di Caprio.
+Less Leonardo di Caprio

 "Red meat has no fiber"

----

-Beans are high on fiber.

 ---